tjerk-git/CODING-STUDIO/readme.md

 **Coding studio has a focus on web and app development.
 We have a close relationship with the UX/UI studio, our aim is to fix the world by creating small with scalable and durable and human centered projects.**

-The first 10 weeks are about a single shared project in duo or solo setup The second 10 weeks are about a team project shared with UX/UI and Coding studio
+The first 10 weeks are about a single shared project in duo or solo setup.
+The second 10 weeks are about a team project shared with UX/UI and Coding studio

+# RULES

+1. Have fun
+2. Have a good sense of humor
+3. Have a good attitude
+4. Help each other

 # OUR PROMISE TO YOU